 And, as mentioned under many other entries, well-equipped hammer-users can turn just about any enemy into an exploding mess of body parts, which will splash around the area of impact, turning it red and leaving chunks that can be "examined" to get details of what's on that tile, such as "partial Goblin Wrestler torso" or "Urist McUnlucky's left arm.".
 A weapon trap with ten serrated disks tends to do this too, especially if they are high-quality and/or made out of steel (or adamantine...), and can splatter blood for several tiles.

 There was a report on the forum of a dwarf who suffered an abdominal wound in combat that caused his guts to pop out.
 The dwarf was taken to the hospital and actually recovered, but his guts weren't put back inside in the process of sewing him up.
 Now the ASCII representation of the dwarf actually has a pair of red "~" characters trailing him wherever he goes to depict the intestines he's dragging around behind him.
 Toady One thinks of everything.

-Gravity Is a Harsh Mistress: Quantized movement often makes it seem this way, units that move or dodge off a ledge hanging in the air for a tick before plummeting.
+Gravity Is a Harsh Mistress: Quantized movement often makes it seem this way: units that move or dodge off a ledge hang in the air for a tick before plummeting.

 Guide Dang It: The game has no instructions or tutorial.
 Learning to play at all, and learning to build a sustainable fort even in friendly environments, all but requires one to find online guides.